How to Build Indoor Forts – Ideas with Blankets, Cardboard & More for Kids

 10. Bunk Bed Fort

 If you have a child who loves turning his bottom bunk into a fort, this is something you should think about adding to your child’s bed.
 With this slightly more permanent fixture, your child can just slide the fort curtains to open and shut it.
-The fixtures are also easy to remove when you want to wash them or change them for another colour.
+The fixtures are also easy to remove when you want to wash them or change them to another colour.

 Supplies: